statenweb/cryptocurrency/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/cryptocurrency` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
+1. Use the Settings->Cryptocurrency screen to add your cryptocurrency portfolio
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)
+1. Use the shortcode or API (examples for both above) to output your portfolio data